dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/materializations/materializations-guide-7-conclusion.md

 hoverSnippet: Learn how to utilize materializations in dbt.
 ---

-You're now following best practices in our project, and have optimized the materializations of our DAG.
+You're now following best practices in your project, and have optimized the materializations of your DAG.
 You’re equipped with the 3 main materializations that cover almost any analytics engineering situation!

 There are more configs and materializations available, as well as specific materializations for certain platforms and adapters — and like everything with dbt, materializations are extensible, meaning you can create your own [custom materializations](guides/advanced/creating-new-materializations) for your needs.
 So this is just the beginning of what you can do with these powerful configurations.